The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 Blacks, it seemed, had lost the battle for mythological ownership of rock, as future events would prove.

-And one major issue with the whitening of rock (or indeed anything else stolen from another culture) is white gaze—they become the critics and arbiters of taste for everything within the genre, including the black performers who created it.
+And one major issue with the whitening of rock (or indeed anything else stolen from another culture) is white interpretation—they become the critics and arbiters of taste for everything within the genre, including the black performers who created it.
 Jefferson tells us in the environment so created:⁷

 [N]o black performer yet has been able to get the praise and attention he or she deserves independent of white tutelage and translation.